-There is not a North American Industry Classification System (NAICS)14 code specific for energy consultants.
-Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.15 It is not possible to determine which business
+There is not a North American Industry Classification System (NAICS) code specific for energy consultants.
+Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.
+It is not possible to determine which business

-14 NAICS is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
+NAICS is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
 NAICS was development jointly by the U.S. Economic Classification Policy Committee (ECPC), Statistics Canada, and Mexico's Instituto Nacional de Estadistica y Geografia, to allow for a high level of comparability in business statistics among the North American countries.
 NAICS replaced the Standard Industrial Classification (SIC) system in 1997.

-15 Establishments in this sector include businesses primarily engaged in evaluating a building's structure and component systems and includes energy efficiency inspection services and home inspection services.
-This sector does not include establishments primarily engaged in providing inspections for establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
+&lt;sup>15 Establishments in this sector include businesses primarily engaged in evaluating a building's structure and component systems and includes energy efficiency inspection services and home inspection services.
+This sector does not include establishments primarily engaged in providing inspections for pests, hazardous wastes or other environmental contaminates, nor does it include state and local government entities that focus on building or energy code compliance/enforcement of building codes and regulations.

+establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
 The information shown in Table 63 provides an upper bound indication of the size of this sector in California.

-Sector Establish ments Employ ment Annual Payroll (billions \$) Architectural Services ^a 3,704 29,611 \$2.91 Building Inspection Services ^b 824 3,145 \$0.22
+Sector Establishments Employment Annual Payroll (billions \$) Architectural Services a 3,704 29,611 \$2.9 Building Inspection Services b 824 3,145 \$0.2

-- a.
-Architectural Services (NAICS 541310) comprises private-sector establishments primarily engaged in planning and designing residential, institutional, leisure, commercial, and industrial buildings and structures: - b.
+- Architectural Services (NAICS 541310) comprises private-sector establishments primarily engaged in planning and designing residential, institutional, leisure, commercial, and industrial buildings and structures; - b.
 Building Inspection Services (NAICS 541350) comprises private-sector establishments primarily engaged in providing building (residential & nonresidential) inspection services encompassing all aspects of the building structure and component systems, including energy efficiency inspection services.